 - B66 = D4 (second leg strike)

 - B68 = F4 (fourth leg strike)

 In some cases (for example straddles) some of the legs will have the same strike.
-This is not a problem, as including the same point multiple times won’t affect the maximum and minimum calculations.
+This is not a problem, as including the same point multiple times won't affect the resulting maximum and minimum.

 For positions with fewer than four legs (for example straddles again, or call or put spreads), we may have some values in the strike input cells which are not really strikes in the current position, because that particular leg is inactive (zero position size).
-This won’t affect the results either, because these points can’t theoretically be the maximum or minimum.
-The key is not to miss any of the important points, but if we also include points which are not really “important”, that is not a problem.
+This won't affect the results either, because these points can't theoretically be the maximum or minimum.
+The key is not to miss any of the important points (the points which can possibly be maximums or minimums), but if we also include points which are not really "important", that is not a problem.